Megaloduck/Megaloduck/README.md

-# 👋 Hello, World!
+# 👋 Hello World!
 I'm Salty duck

 ## 🌟 Introduck-tion
 - 🎓 I am currently got graduated in Psychology bachelor degree by 2024 and looking further for studying more in Neuroscience.